Tell Migda’

 (e) Overlooking hill

 On a ridge overlooking the site is what we consider as an observation place.
-From this position are great sights of the area, and during antiquities it was probably used to watch for movements in the Jordan valley, protect the route to Samaria, and exchange fire signals with the main cities in the area (such as Rechov).
+From this position are great sights of the area, and during antiquity it was probably used to watch for movements in the Jordan valley, protect the route to Samaria, and exchange fire signals with the main cities in the area (such as Rechov).

 We noticed 2 possible places of towers – on the north and south side of the ridge.